Wizard84723/Personal-Information-Scanner/README.md

 # Personal-Information-Scanner
 ## Introduction
 * This is an automatic web personal information scanner.
-* By entering the URL, the program can scan for personal information (e.g. Name, ID number, Phone number...) under the domain and save the scanned results to your computer.
 * This tool is mainly used in the Primary Education Unit in Taiwan, but it can also works well on general web pages.
+* By entering the URL, the program can scan all subpage in this url domain,find out the personal information (e.g. Name, ID number, Phone number...) which is hidden in webpage.
+Finally save all scan results and summarized them as a csv file.

 ## Download
 * Download with zip.